CoffeeMine/CoffeeMine/README.md

-# Project Base for CoffeeMine
+# CoffeeMine -  Your collaborative project management tool

-This contains all the necessary configuration and some placeholder files to get you started.

-The best way to create your own project based on this starter is [start.vaadin.com](https://start.vaadin.com/) - you can get only the necessary parts and choose the package naming you want to use.
+## Development

 Import the project to the IDE of your choosing as a Maven project.

-Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+Run the application using `mvn` or by running the `Application` class directly from your IDE.

 Open http://localhost:9090/ in a browser.